 To keep alive the lessons of the Salem Witch Trials of 1692 and to make known and honor the heroic work of those who speak out and take action to alleviate discrimination, promote tolerance, and achieve justice for contemporary victims of social injustice.

 They may be working both here and in their homeland for the rights of women and girls in Afghanistan like 2004 recipient Fahima Vorgetts.
-Or perhaps they founded an organization that pursues equal opportunities for minorities and the poor like 1993 recipient Morris Dees of the Southern Poverty Law Center.

 Who will be honored next?
 It is up to you.